 Monsanto Roundup Cancer Problem

 In March 2015, the World Health Organization’s International Agency for Research on Cancer labeled glyphosate as a probable cause of cancer.
-The WHO said glyphosate is linked to non-Hodgkin’s lymphoma and other haematopoietic cancers, including lymphocytic lymphoma, chronic lymphocytic leukemia, B-cell lymphoma, multiple myeloma.
+The WHO said glyphosate is linked to non-Hodgkin’s lymphoma and other haematopoietic cancers, including lymphocytic lymphoma, chronic lymphocytic leukemia, B-cell lymphoma.

 Farmers are those most at risk, said the WHO, along with farm workers and others regularly exposed to Roundup and glyphosate.

 The four Nebraskans who filed the lawsuit in U.S. District Court in May 2016 in Lincoln have all been diagnosed with non-Hodgkin’s lymphoma.